 Funding and planning for schools for specific purposes

-The RAM supplementary funding supports student outcomes by enabling principals to allocate additional resourcing to best suit the needs of their individual students and school.
+The schools for specific purposes (SSP) supplementary funding supports student outcomes by enabling principals to allocate additional resourcing to best suit the needs of their individual students and school.

-The purpose of the supplementary funding is to provide and evaluate interim additional resourcing to alleviate staffing pressures in SSPs and inform the future Staffing Methodology Review (SMR) entitlement solution.
+The purpose of the SSP supplementary funding is to provide and evaluate interim additional resourcing to alleviate staffing pressures in SSPs and inform future entitlement solutions.

 - engage an additional executive position and/or fund the staffing component of an existing initiative that had previously been funded from an alternate source